Introduction

 Generally, Simon is extremely dedicated and hard-working, whether that be as a junior or as sole counsel.
 He is willing to go the extra mile for clients which is reflected in the multiple repeat instructions from those firms that engage him.

 Beyond his core practice, Simon is deeply committed to pro bono work and provides many hours of legal assistance to those that could otherwise afford it.
 He is prepared to consider any case on a pro bono basis where there is a clear need.
+Simon was shortlisted for Young Barrister of the Year at the Bar Pro Bono Awards 2025.

 International Human Rights